Mohamad-Alhamwi/SAST_On_Decompiled_Code_Preliminary_Analysis/Tools/README.md

 **Explanation:**
 - The `-DCMAKE_EXPORT_COMPILE_COMMANDS=1` flag tells **CMake** to generate a `compile_commands.json` file in the build directory.
 - This file serves as a JSON compilation database, listing all the compile commands used to build the project.
-- Infer reads from `compile_commands.json` instead of intercepting the build process directly.
-Which is the robust making it more reliable in cases where direct compilation interception fails.
+- Infer reads from `compile_commands.json` instead of intercepting the build process directly, making it more robust and reliable in cases where direct compilation interception fails.
 - The `--keep-going` flag ensures that Infer continues running even if it encounters minor failures during analysis.